aram2608/symbiotica/README.md

 ---

-Symbiotica can be downloaded by cloning this repo,
+Symbiotica can be downloaded by cloning this repo.

 ```
 git clone https://github.com/aram2608/symbiotica.git
 ```

-There is also a lightweight installation Bash script that can be run using,
+There is also a lightweight installation Bash script that can be run using.

 ```
 ./installer.sh